phosphore/zero-stock-screen/README.md

 # Zero BTC Screen

-Bitcoin (or any other currency) stock price for your RPi Zero
+Bitcoin (or any other asset) price for your RPi Zero

 ![display](docs/display.jpg)